 There are many circumstances in which a dog can ingest toxic elements.
 These elements can be found in nature or even within the environment of the family home.
 The consequences of poisoning will not be the same for all dogs.
 Some intrinsic characteristics, such as race or resistance, are data to take into consideration.
 The fact remains that, faced with any suspicion of intoxication, it is necessary to adopt the right reflexes.
 This requires paying attention to potential symptoms of poisoning, knowing their source and knowing how to act.
+We will tell you about toxins in dogs.

 What are the origins of these poisonings?